 1) Pancreatic enzyme replacement therapy is indicated in patients with a progressive body weight loss or fatty diarrhea.
-The therapy improves digestion and absorption of nutrients, reduces pain, and improves diabetes control.
+Therapy improves digestion and absorption of nutrients, reduces pain, and improves diabetes control.
 The body weight is the optimal clinical parameter used to assess the efficacy of the treatment.
-Lipase plays a key role in the therapy; administer ≥25,000-50,000 U during or immediately after meals and 25,000 U during snacks between the main meals.
+Lipase plays a key role; administer ≥25,000 to 50,000 IU during or immediately after meals and 25,000 IU during snacks between the main meals.
 It is recommended to use preparations that release their contents in the duodenum.
-The efficacy of pancreatic enzyme replacement can be enhanced by coadministration of gastric acid inhibitors: proton pump inhibitors (PPIs) or H2-blockers (agents and dosage: see Peptic Ulcer Disease), which reduce the inactivation of enzymes in the acidic environment (sometimes also in the duodenum).Evidence 6Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+The efficacy of pancreatic enzyme replacement can be enhanced by coadministration of gastric acid inhibitors: proton pump inhibitors (PPIs) or H2 blockers (agents and dosage: see Peptic Ulcer Disease), which reduce the inactivation of enzymes in the acidic environment (sometimes also in the duodenum).Evidence 6Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of intervention).
 Quality of Evidence lowered due to sparse data (imprecision), as pancreatic enzymes for the management of chronic pancreatitis have been evaluated in 10 randomized trials including only 361 patients.
 Shafiq N, Rana S, Bhasin D, et al. Pancreatic enzymes for chronic pancreatitis.
 Cochrane Database Syst Rev. 2009 Oct 7;(4):CD006302. doi: 10.1002/14651858.CD006302.pub2.
 Review.
 PubMed PMID: 19821359.

 2) Supplementation of fat-soluble vitamins (particularly vitamins A and D) in patients with steatorrhea.